-Lock Feature - The Lock feature is designed to prevent operation of the door from remote controls.
+Lock feature: The Lock feature is designed to prevent operation of the door from remote controls.
 However, the door will open and close from the Door Control, the Outdoor Key Switch and the Keyless Entry Accessories.

-To Activate: Press and hold the small round Lock button for 2 seconds.
+To activate: Press and hold the small round Lock button for 2 seconds.
 The push button light will flash as long as the Lock feature is on.

 To turn off: Press and hold the Lock button again for 2 seconds.
 The push button light will stop flashing.
-The Lock feature will also turn off whenever the "SRT" button on the opener panel is activated.
+The Lock feature will also turn off whenever the SRT button on the opener panel is activated.

-Receiver and Remote Control Programming
+Receiver & Remote Control Programming

-To comply with FCC rules, adjustment or modifications of this receiver and/or transmitter are prohibited, except for changing the code setting or replacing the battery.
+NOTICE: To comply with FCC rules, adjustment or modification of this receiver and/or transmitter are prohibited, except for changing the code setting or replacing the transmitter battery.
 THERE ARE NO OTHER USER SERVICEABLE PARTS.

-Models with 3-function remote controls: The remote controls have been factory set to operate with the large push button on the remote control.
+Your garage door opener has been factory set to operate with the large push button on the remote control.
 However, you can use either of the two small buttons, if you prefer.
-And, the 3-function remote control can also activate additional garage door openers and/or light controls.
+And, the 3-function remote can also activate additional garage door openers and/or light acontrols.